 - Try the link called Victorian Age (19th century).

-- Remember to explore Social Conditions and Cultural life and Industrial and Scientific Progress from the article contents.
+- Look for the headings Social Conditions and Cultural life and Industrial and Scientific Progress .

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.